techidaily/site-windows11/source/_posts/recover-lost-pin-following-system-breakdown-on-windows-11.md

  If you determine the error to have appeared after installing a Windows update, uninstalling the same should help you undo the changes and fix the error.

- There are[many ways to uninstall updates in Windows 10 and 11](https://www.makeuseof.com/manually-uninstall-windows-10-updates/) , including from the Settings app and Windows Recovery Environment.
+ There are [many ways to uninstall updates in Windows 10 and 11](https://www.makeuseof.com/manually-uninstall-windows-10-updates/) , including from the Settings app and Windows Recovery Environment.
 If you are unable to sign in using a password, you can use the Windows Recovery Environment method to uninstall Windows updates.

 ## 4\.
 Perform a System Restore Using Restore Point

  Windows creates automatic restore points before a major change is made to your system, including installing an update.
 You can use the restore point to restore your PC to an earlier time when it was working without an error.

- If you can log in to your PC, follow the instructions to[use a restore point to restore your Windows 11 system](https://www.makeuseof.com/windows-11-create-restore-point/) .
+ If you can log in to your PC, follow the instructions to [use a restore point to restore your Windows 11 system](https://www.makeuseof.com/windows-11-create-restore-point/) .
 If not, here is how to use the system restore point from Windows Recovery Environment.

 1. From the sign-in screen, click on the**Power** icon in the bottom left corner.
 2. Next, press and hold the**Shift** key and click on**Restart** .
 Click on**Restart anyway** if a confirmation prompt appears.
 Make sure to hold the Shift key until the PC starts to restart.